 Add the credit card information and click Continue.

 And that’s it!
 You’ve created a new Facebook Ad Account and are (almost!) ready to start running some ads.
-The next step is setting up your Facebook Pixel in order to be able to track, measure, and retarget correctly.
+The next step is setting up your Facebook Channel on Shopify in order to be able to track, measure, and retarget correctly.

 And many more!